klassijs/klassi-js/README.md

 To enforce best practices in using Git for version control, this project includes a **Husky** configuration.
 Note that breaking the given rules will block the commit of the code.

 ### Commits
-After committing the staged code, the Husky scripts will enforce the implementation of the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+After committing the staged code, the Husky scripts will enforce the implementation of the [**Conventional Commits specification**](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 To summarize them, all commits should follow the following schema: